project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/05-dynamic-colors.md

 At the end of this chapter, Unity should be able to show both static species settings and per-agent attribute variations, such as vegetation cells becoming more or less green depending on their `food` value.

+You came to the end of this tutorial!
+Thank you for following it : it is now time to experiment it yourself...